Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## ∆ṁ (Median)

-Get the median of a list
+Get the median of a list - returns a list of the two middle items if even length list (use ṁ to average them)

 ### Overloads